 2. Red Sea Reefer 425 XL

-The Red Sea Reefer 425XL is a top of line rimless aquarium that comes with sump and overflow.
-It was one of the first first ready-to run large saltwater tanks in history.
-It started up an entire craze for those who want their worry free premium setup!
+The Red Sea Reefer 425XL is a top-of-line rimless aquarium that comes with a sump and overflow.
+It was one of the first ready-to-run large saltwater tanks in history.
+It started up an entire craze for those who want their worry-free premium setup!
 You can see how proud they are about this process below:

 This 425 XL model is the best choice if you’re looking for more space to customize your scaping.
 It is wider as it’s 4 feet long and the piping is already assembled for you.
 The pipes require no gluing.

 I also love how well setup the newest generation models are with the sump.
 The ATO container sits at the top of the sump, freeing room on the opposite side of the aquarium stand to place all your equipment and wire manage efficiently.